FCCP is a “fiscally sponsored” project. For more information about FCCP’s parent group, see NEO Philanthropy (Nonprofit)

 Doran Schrantz, executive director of ISAIAH Minnesota.

 As a “fiscally sponsored” project, FCCP does not have its own board of directors.
-The information below about FCCP’s leadership is provided by its website.
+Information about FCCP’s leadership is provided by its website.

 FCCP’s advisory board members represent a wide cross-section of left-of-center funding organizations.
-The board includes representatives from George Soros’s Open Society Foundations, the Bauman Foundation, the Rockefeller Brothers Fund, the W.K.
+The board includes representatives from George Soros’s Open Society Foundations, the Bauman Family Foundation, Wellspring Philanthropic Fund, the Rockefeller Brothers Fund, the W.K.
 Kellogg Foundation, WIN Minnesota, and Arabella Advisors.

 The Funders Committee for Civic Participation is a “fiscally sponsored” project of the left-wing pass-through group NEO Philanthropy, a 501(c)(3) nonprofit.
 As such, FCCP does not file annual Form 990 reports with the IRS.